 Bill Gasiamis 28:14

-Yeah, that’s a that’s really fascinating.
+Yeah, that’s what’s really fascinating.
 I was curious, I just picked up there and some of the terminology that you’ve used you.
-We’ve spoken about speech therapist and speech pathologist.
+We’ve spoken about speech therapists and speech pathologists.
 What’s the difference between one and the other?

 Tracey Bode 28:31

 Yeah, good point.
 There isn’t any difference.
 It’s really just a change in terminology over the years.
-So in UK, they still call actually, they say Speech Language therapist, in Australia we were speech therapists many years ago, then it changed to speech pathologist.
-In Queensland they say speech language pathologist, I think there’s just I think we have a bit of an identity crisis.
-Because I think there was the thing about people thinking of speech pathologist. speech therapist is like, elocution teachers or something, you know, this sort of thing.
+So in the UK, they still call actually, they say Speech Language therapist, in Australia we were speech therapists many years ago, then it changed to speech pathologist.
+In Queensland, they say, speech-language pathologist, I think there’s just I think we have a bit of an identity crisis.
+Because I think there was a thing about people thinking of speech pathologists. speech therapist is like, elocution teachers or something, you know, this sort of thing.